 Installations, Moves, Additions and Changes (IMACS)

-The IMAC report tracks all infrastructure changes over a rolling 30-day window, categorised into Installs, Moves, Adds, Changes, and Disposes (the ITIL "IMAC-D" model).
+The IMACS report tracks all infrastructure changes over a rolling window, categorised into Installs, Moves, Adds, Changes, and Disposes (the ITIL "IMAC-D" model).
 This structured view is essential for IT governance, audit compliance, and understanding how your environment evolves over time.

-- Asset > Asset Inventory Dashboard > Additions and Changes — all configuration items
+- Asset > Additions and Changes - all configuration items

-- Desktop > Desktop Dashboard > Additions and Changes — desktops and laptops only
+- Desktop > Additions and Changes - desktops and laptops only

-- Server > Server Dashboard > Additions and Changes — servers only
+- Server > Additions and Changes - servers only

 Scope

-The IMAC report covers Configuration Items (CIs) only -- assets with a Network Discovery code other than "SW" in their category.
+The IMACS report covers Configuration Items (CIs) only -- assets whose category has a Network Discovery code other than "SW".
 This means it focuses on physical and virtual infrastructure (computers, servers, network devices) rather than software licence records.
+The Desktop and Server variants apply the same rule, then further restrict to categories tagged as Desktop/Laptop or Server respectively.

 Each row in the report is tagged with one of these change types: